What we do

 Helping our lawmakers see the big picture - giving a voice to our introduced species - advocating for common sense conservation approaches.

-Promoting cutting-edge methods for habitat preservation and species protection and management.
+Promoting cutting-edge methods for habitat preservation, species protection and sustainable management of introduced game animals, game birds and fish.

 Actively involving local communities, industries, and indigenous communities in crafting sustainable solutions.
 Play a leading role in connecting, promoting, and enhancing collaboration among government agencies and hunting interest groups.